raphaelsaunier/jsromandie-angular-ember/slides/02-concepts/concepts.md

 ## Dependency Injection

+Used extensively by both frameworks;

-Present in both frameworks; shown more prominently in AngularJS
+featured more prominently in AngularJS

 <aside data-markdown class="notes">
 DI: Spring World in JavaScript